 Older children from the same family unit (living under the same family address) can be considered as a sibling link under this criterion.

-A sibling is your child’s brother or sister (including half-brothers and sisters, stepchildren and fostered children living with the same family at the same address).
+A sibling is your child’s brother or sister (including half-brothers and sisters, stepchildren and fostered children, living permanently at the same address).

 Cousins do not count as siblings